-We had a long way to go today, twice as far as yesterday, and no prospect of refreshments en route, so we were determined to pack in as much breakfast food as possible, the starchier and fattier the better, and plenty of coffee, before leaving town.
+We had a long way to go today, twice as far as yesterday, and there was no prospect of refreshments en route, so we were determined to pack in as much breakfast food as possible, the starchier and fattier the better, with plenty of coffee, before leaving town.

 The camping ground was as quiet as the grave when we emerged onto the road and walked the now familiar kilometre to the top of Arnay-le-Duc, picking up a bag of still-warm pastries on the way.

 The café had only just opened when we arrived, and the outdoor tables were not set out, so we went inside and spread out our breakfast on the table, with the coffee.

 Just as we were ready to order a second round, there was a little commotion at the counter, with the barman cursing, peering into the coffee machine, flicking through the manual, and finally barking into his mobile phone.

 The machine had died, and we were the last people to be served coffee that morning.
 The rest had to make do with glasses of wine, a bit of a challenge at 7:30 in the morning.

 In the circumstances we could hardly complain about the lack of a second round.

 Soon afterwards we set off, aiming for the cemetery to the west of the village, where our route turned off.

 The trouble with hilltop towns like this is that the streets radiate like the spokes of a wheel, and it is easy to take the wrong one, which is what we did.